TLC (group): 2015–present: Comeback tours and self-titled studio album

-Their fifth and most recent studio album, TLC, was released on June 30, 2017.
+Their fifth studio album, TLC, was released on June 30, 2017.
 The album's first single "Way Back" featuring Snoop Dogg was released April 14 to all major digital music outlets and streaming services, but not to radio.
 The single was produced by D'Mile and released via TLC's newly formed independent label 852 Musiq, which is distributed through RED Distribution in the US.
-On May 9, 2017, TLC made its UK Debut at London's KOKO.
+TLC made its UK Debut at London's KOKO on May 9, 2017.
 Ultimately, TLC sold 12,000 copies domestically in the first week.

 In July 2019, TLC embarked on the Whole Lotta Hits Tour, co-headlining with Nelly and supported by Flo Rida.
-It was announced in October 2020, that television channel A&E Network had greenlit a brand new two-hour documentary special titled Biography: TLC chronicling the group's meteoric rise to the top.
-The documentary is to be executive produced by Academy Award-winning and Emmy Award-winning director Roger Ross Williams with Emmy Award-winning producer Geoff Martz.
-Directed by Matt Kay, the special was scheduled to premiere on A&E some time in 2021 but was later pushed back to 2022.
-No date has been confirmed as of yet.
+It was announced in October 2020, that television channel A&E Network had greenlit a brand new two-hour documentary special chronicling the group's meteoric rise to the top.
+Tentatively titled Biography: TLC, the documentary was set to be executive produced by Academy Award-winning director Roger Ross Williams and Emmy Award-winning producer Geoff Martz.
+Directed by Matt Kay, the special was scheduled to premiere on A&E some time in 2021 but was later pushed back to 2022; then 2023.
+Titled TLC Forever, it premiered on Lifetime and A&E, on June 2, 2023.

 In June 2021, it was announced that TLC would embark on Celebration of CrazySexyCool, an 18-city concert tour of the United States to commemorate the 25th anniversary of their blockbuster sophomore album CrazySexyCool which was certified 12× platinum by the RIAA in October 2019.
 The tour, which included Bone Thugs-n-Harmony as an opening act and other surprise guests, began on September 3, 2021, in Albertville, Alabama.
 In March 2022, it was announced TLC would be playing at the Glastonbury Festival in June.
+On March 13, 2023, it was announced that TLC would join Shaggy on the Hot Summer Nights tour with special guests En Vogue and Sean Kingston; the tour began on June 1.